Insurance for Animal Welfare Organizations

 So, how does an organization find a good fit for insurance?
 How much liability coverage do you need?
 Will you need multiple policies to cover different types of risk?
 Fortunately, there are professional insurance brokers who will research these questions for you, and provide you with alternative products from various companies.
 What’s more, your organization does not have to pay them; they are compensated by the insurance companies.
 Learn more about brokers from Charity Channel.
 United Policyholders is a nonprofit organization that can help you find providers and brokers and make sense of your state’s insurance regulations.

 And what about your volunteers?
 Are you liable for their actions?
 Check out The Nonprofit Times for a summary on this issue.
 There are a number of federal and state laws regarding charitable work done by volunteers.
 The Volunteer Protection Act of 1997 was intended to indemnify volunteers who are acting on behalf of a charitable organization.
 If their actions are deemed negligent, they can still face civil liability.
 However, a study by the two Michigan law professors could identify only a scant handful of cases against “ordinary volunteers.”
-You can view your state’s laws at Charitable Immunity laws by state.

 For more comprehensive information about insurance for your organization, you might find A Nonprofit’s Guide to Risk and Insurance useful.